WillTheFarmer/willthefarmer.github.io/README.md

 Current purpose of this repository is to promote newly named `apache-logs-to-mysql` repository and in development `mysql-to-apache-echarts` repository on search engines by implementing Search Engine Optimization (SEO).

-The 4 month old `ApacheLogs2MySQL` repository had barely been found in [GitHub search](https://github.com/search) regardless of
-Topics added to Repository.
+`ApacheLogs2MySQL` repository had barely been found in [GitHub search](https://github.com/search) regardless of Topics added to Repository.

-No search engines outside of GitHub had yet to list the `ApacheLogs2MySQL` repository.
+No search engines were listing the `ApacheLogs2MySQL` repository regardless of the Keywords used.

-After researching the subject my deduction for poor search results is one or both of the following:
+My deduction for poor search results is one or both of the following:

 - Repository name - Renamed from ApacheLogs2MySQL to apache-logs-to-mysql on 1/9/2025.